 Specific conditions Expected EU contribution per project The Global Health EDCTP3 JU estimates that a JU contribution of around EUR 5.5 million would allow the outcomes of this topic to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 22 million.
 Type of Action Research and Innovation Actions Legal and financial set-up of the Grant Agreements - Standard deliverables Implementing the provision on affordable access as defined in Article 114 of the Council Regulation 2021/2085 establishing the Joint Undertakings under Horizon Europe 41 , grants awarded under this topic will have to submit the following deliverables: 1.
-Stewardship plan Participants must prepare stewardship plans outlining how to achieve the optimal use of an intervention, including, for example, how to avoid irrational use, overuse or abuse of health technologies (e.g. antimicrobials).
+Stewardship plan Participants must prepare stewardship plans outlining how to achieve the optimal use of an intervention, including, for example, how to avoid irrational use, overuse or abuse of health technologies (e.g. avoid in attorial use, overuse of abuse of health technologies (e.g. antimicrobials).
 A draft plan must be submitted after half the duration of the project has elapsed and a final plan must be submitted with the final report.
 2. Global access plan With the final report, participants must submit an appropriate and proportionate global access plan that covers registration targets, plans to meet demand, flexible approaches to IP and other strategies that reflect ability to pay and ensure that economic barriers to access are low.